Significantly Enhance the Value of Your Teaching Degree as a Dual Major

 Certification: This program was designed to meet the certification requirements of the Commonwealth of Pennsylvania.
 If you reside in a different state, you should carefully review your home state’s certification requirements prior to enrolling in this program.

-You will be placed in a classroom as early as the first week of October of your freshman year!
+You will be placed in a classroom as early as the second week of September of your freshman year!

 Our Teacher Apprentice Program (TAP) helps you gain first-hand insight into how the real world of education works before taking your turn at the head of the class.